Who am I

 At this stage there were no drugs to reduce progression. that boat docked several years later.

-At diagnosis MS was a subject I joked about at dinner parties and was otherwise ignored.
+After diagnosis MS was a subject I joked about at dinner parties and it was otherwise ignored.
 In about 2000 I began to notice little irreversible changes in my body, for example when walking over rough ground my left leg started to drag .
 By now I had secondary progressive multiple sclerosis.
 Since 1999 the MS has changed me from someone who was reasonably fit, I could do a 16 mile dog walk into someone who cannot walk more than a few yards unaided.

-I am convinced my multiple sclerosis started in 1972, my bladder misbehave.
+I am convinced my multiple sclerosis started in 1972, my bladder misbehaved.
 I was 18 at the time, I didn’t think about it again.
 In 1979 I had a major bladder disaster, I blamed the pressure of work and fatigue as the reason for the problem.
 I had another relapse a few days later then the problem went away.
 Tiny relapses with my bladder happened sporadically over the next 15 years but being a bloke I ignored them

 From the waist up I appear to be a perfectly healthy person.
 I now have serious foot drop in the left leg and I have to use an FES.
 When it began I used a MusMate to stop my foot dragging along the pavement.
 My bladder control is not good, in fact I have to do Intermittent Self Catheterisation (ISC).
 Just recently I received Botox and that was a huge elephant kicked out of the room.
 These days I have to use a mobility scooter, its called a Travelscoot or The Trike.
 A rollator is essential to walk around the house and garden.